 Let’s talk about how we make it, shall we?
 I got your grilled shrimp po’ boy sandwich right here!

-How to Make Grilled Shrimp Po’ Boys – Recipe Steps
+How to Make a Shrimp Po’ Boy – the Recipe Steps

+Seasoning.
 First, season your shrimp with a good helping of Cajun or Creole Seasonings.
 You can usually find these at your local grocer in the seasonings aisle, or you can try either of my homemade Cajun seasoning recipe or homemade Creole seasoning recipe.
 You can also try my shrimp marinade recipe.

 Add a bit of hot sauce, too!
 Crystal hot sauce preferred for Cajun cooking!